• Skip to main content

 Oops by Alan Katz.
 We had great fun with this book of over-the-top humorous, rhyming poems.
 My son especially enjoyed the comic tale about how two brothers traded underwear, ha ha.
 Poet Alan Katz has many more poetry collection to choose from.
 All of them are hilarious so get thee to the library!

-Tap Dancing on the Roof: Sijo (poems) by Linda Sue Park.
-This is a more subtly humorous book of poetry than, say, Dahl’s (below).
-Nevertheless, I wanted to include it as it introduces children (and grown-ups!) to a poetry form they are most likely not yet familiar with.
-Sijo is a traditional Korean verse form.
-It has a set number of syllables and the content is typically humorous, often with a ironic or droll twist at the conclusion.
+Tap Dancing on the Roof: Sijo (Poems) by Linda Sue Park.
+This is a more subtly humorous book of poetry than, say, Dahl's (below).
+Nevertheless, I wanted to include it as it introduces children (and grown-ups!) to a uniquepoetry form.
+Sijo is traditional Korean verse.
+It has a set number of syllables, and the content is typically humorous, often with a ironic or droll twist at the conclusion.
 The poems are short, which also makes them easily digestible.
 Enjoy!

 Vile Verses by Roald Dahl.
 Did you know Dahl had a book of verse?
 It all makes sense now, doesn't it?
 As you can imagine, his poems are filled with fantastical inventive words, deliciously gruesome characters and playful rhythmic compositions.
 The verses are accompanied by Quentin Blake's iconic illustrations.

-Any poetry book by Jack Prelutsky!
-I absolutely adore Prelutsky’s poetry.
-He was the first U.S. Children’s Poet Laureate and in addition to his own numerous books, he has edited quite a few collections of verse by other poets.
-He has odes, ballads, and poesies for every occasion as a good selection of themed poetry available as easy readers so even the youngest independent reader can enjoy a good chuckle.
+Pick up any poetry book by Jack Prelutsky!
+I absolutely adore Prelutsky's poetry.
+He was the first U.S. Children's Poet Laureate and in addition to his own numerous books, he has edited quite a few collections of verse by other poets.
+He has odes, ballads, and poesies for every occasion as well as a good selection of themed poetry available in easy reader book format so even the youngest independent reader can enjoy a good chuckle.

 Where the Sidewalk Ends by Shel Silverstein.
-You may very well likely be familiar with this classic tome of children’s poetry.
+You are likely familiar with this classic tome of children's poetry.
 Who can forget Sarah Cynthia Silvia Stout, who did not take the garbage out?
 Your copy of this book of funny poems will be come well-loved, and well-worn.

-A Visit to William Blake’s Inn: Poems for Innocent and Experienced Travelers by Nancy Willard.
-This short, award winning picture book is full of funny poems that tell the story of a group of human, animal and sunflower visitors to an imaginary inn run by the poet William Blake.
+A Visit to William Blake's Inn: Poems for Innocent and Experienced Travelers by Nancy Willard.
+This short, award-winning picture book is full of funny poems that tell the story of a group of human, animal and sunflower visitors to an imaginary inn run by the poet William Blake.
 The inn is staffed by quirky characters; dragons and angels keep the place running.
-To be perfectly honest, I did not think my 10 year old would like this book so I started reading it out loud to myself.
+To be perfectly honest, I did not think my 10-year -ld would like this book so I started reading it out loud to myself.
 But he came running right over and immersed himself in the illustrations and the fantastical tale the poems tell.

 More poetry your kids (and you!) will love: